-The furlough scheme has also been extended and will now run until the end of October, having previously been due to run until June 30, Employers can ask employees to return to work part-time from 1 July if they want to, and they will have to pay them for the hours you work.
-If you stay fully furloughed, the Government will continue to pay 80% of your salary until the end of July.
-From August, employers will need to start contributing to the cost of the scheme, starting with National Insurance and pension contributions.
+The furlough scheme has also been extended and will now run until the end of October, having previously been due to run until June 30.
+Since August, employers have had to start contributing to the cost of the scheme, starting with National Insurance and pension contributions.

 Will I be eligible for the Self-Employment scheme if I’m a director of my limited company business?